aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/formfield/statustext/_index.md

 ---
 title: FormField.StatusText
 second_title: Aspose.Words for .NET API Reference
-description: Returns or sets the text thats displayed in the status bar when a form field has the focus in C#
+description: FormField property.
+Returns or sets the text thats displayed in the status bar when a form field has the focus in C#
 type: docs
 weight: 180
 url: /net/aspose.words.fields/formfield/statustext/